 When the Tiananmen Incident occurred in 1989, I was in my last year of study at university.
 At the time many students mentioned the protest movement at the same breath as the May 4th Movement 1919 and refused to go back to the classroom but devoted to the street protests.
 Some of them were folks full of revolutionary spirit, others were just followers of the trend or onlookers of the political drama or even the miserable individuals using this opportunity to vent their anti-social urge.

 By then a student ID was just like a travel pass: with that, you could board the underground trains, the buses or call taxis – no one would ask you to pay the fare.
 Ordinary citizens were all willing to help.

-A crowded Tiananmen Square during May and early June in 1989
+A crowded Tiananmen Square during May and early June 1989

-Initially, I was keen to contribute my part in the crusade against the official corruptions in China.
-In the first two months, I would travel to Tiananmen Square during the day and returned to the campus watching the evening news on television, witnessing the freshly created history unfolding.
-But gradually I began to question the objectives of and the methods adopted by the movement, and suspect where the “student leaders” really intended to lead us towards.
-I was rather confused and got sick and tired of the whole thing, and became more an onlooker than a participant.
-However, I still had great sympathy for the students taking hunger strike on the square, but seriously doubt whether it was worth for them to ruin their health.
+Initially, I was keen to contribute my part to the crusade against official corruption in China.
+In the first two months, I would travel to Tiananmen Square during the day and return to the campus to watch the evening news on television, witnessing the freshly created history unfolding.
+But gradually I began to question the objectives of and the methods adopted by the movement, and suspect where the “student leaders” really intended to lead us.
+I was rather confused and got sick and tired of the whole thing, and became more of an onlooker than a participant.
+However, I still had great sympathy for the students taking hunger strikes on the square, but seriously doubt whether it was worth it for them to ruin their health.

-The extent of the crowd on the Tiananmen Square during May 1989
+The extent of the crowd on Tiananmen Square in May 1989

 The military vehicles passing the overhead bridge in Xidan in early June 1989